yyin-dev/MIT6.824/LabNotes/lab2a.md

 }
 ```

-It's crucial to release the lock at line 14.
+It's crucial to release the lock at `(*)`.
 Otherwise, this server would hangs, while other servers are still running.
 No deadlock would be reported by Go's race detector in this case.